 Bank premises and equipment are stated at cost less accumulated depreciation.
 Depreciation is calculated on a straight-line basis over the estimated useful lives of the assets, which range from 2 to 50 years.
-Major alterations, renovations, and improvements are capitalized at cost as additions to the asset accounts and are depreciated over the remaining useful life of the asset or, if appropriate, over the unique useful life of the alteration, renovation, or improvement.
+Major alterations, renovations, and improvements are capitalized and depreciated over the remaining useful life of the asset or, if appropriate, over the unique useful life of the alteration, renovation, or improvement.
 Maintenance, repairs, and minor replacements are charged to operating expense in the year incurred.
 Reserve Banks may transfer assets to other Reserve Banks or may lease property of other Reserve Banks.